-- Relationship Stability – By the time you are in your 30s, chances are, you are in a stable, healthy relationship.
+- Relationship Stability – By the time you are in your 30s, chances are, you will be in a stable, healthy relationship.
 Most women prefer to wait for a couple of years after marriage to get to know their husbands and discover themselves.
 Just think how stressful the initial few years of marriage would be with its difficulties and adjustments and throw a baby in the mix!
 Too much to handle, right?

-- You’ll Look and Feel Younger- Most mothers admit that having children made them age faster.
-If you are having a baby at twenty-four then by the time you are 30 years old, you have a 6-year old on your hands.
+- You’ll Look and Feel Younger– Most mothers admit that having children made them age faster.
+If you are having a baby at twenty-four then by the time you are 30 years old, you will have a 6-year old on your hands.
 Most of your friends will just start having babies making them appear much younger.

 Although the pros might convince you to have a baby after age 30, there may be certain tough situations you will have to deal with.
 It is better to bear these in mind so that you are prepared for them and can manage them properly.
 Here are some common pregnancy complications after age 30:

 - Take Longer to Conceive: After age 30, some women may find it difficult to conceive.
 It is majorly because ovulation becomes more erratic as the female body matures.
-The number of eggs goes down considerably, and the quality also starts diminishing.
+The number of eggs goes down considerably, and the quality of eggs released also starts diminishing.
 All these factors result in infertility, which might take longer to cure.

 - Lifestyle Diseases: As you grow older, many medical problems such as thyroid, diabetes, obesity and high blood pressure start to creep in and affect you and your baby’s health.
 These conditions increase the risk of premature delivery.

 - Develop Pregnancy Complications: You are at a higher risk of developing gestational diabetes or high blood pressure during pregnancy.
 You will need to follow a strict diet plan, exercise and visit your gynaecologist.